cloudsufi/salesforce/docs/Salesforce-batchsink.md

 **Login Url:** Salesforce OAuth2 login url.

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.

-**Use Connection:** Whether to use a connection.
-If a connection is used, you do not need to provide the credentials.

-**Connection:** Name of the connection to use.
-Object Names information will be provided by the connection.
-You also can use the macro function ${conn(connection-name)}.

 **SObject Name:** Salesforce object name to insert records into.